Mix and make your own healthy smoothies.

 - Water: If you are using only frozen fruits for your smoothie, use filtered drinking water as the liquid base to dilute the sweetness.

-- Milk: I’m not a big fan of cow’s milk but if you prefer to use milk, then try to go for skimmed milk instead.
-Whole dairy milk is too rich in unhealthy saturated fat.
+- Milk: I’m not a big fan of cow’s milk but if you prefer to use milk, then try to go for organic milk from grass-fed cows instead.

 - Fresh goat’s milk: Goat’s milk may cost more than cow’s milk but is a healthier option.
-Use it fresh without boiling as some people do.
+Use it fresh without boiling.
 Goat’s milk is highly digestible, and does not affect people who are lactose intolerant.

 - Yogurt: Most people who are lactose intolerant are able to stomach yogurt, the healthier option to be included into your smoothie.
 Choose unpasteurized and plain (unflavored) yogurt for optimum health benefit.
 You may also use frozen yogurt to be blended with your room-temperature ingredients.
 Make your own yogurt.